Pretty Boy Smooth: Professional wrestling style and personas

-Standing at 6 ft 9 in tall and 280 lb, "The Urban Playboy" Pretty Boy Smooth is a well-kept man with playboy energy, who uses his size to fight with monstrous intensity.
-His "powerhouse" wrestling style focuses on slams from incredible height & delivering powerful strikes.
-His signature moves include the Hoss Cross (knockout punch) and The Penthouse (standing blue thunder bomb).
+Standing at 6 ft 9 in tall and 260 lb, Pretty Boy Smooth has a large physical presence that informs his in-ring style.
+Performing under the nickname “The Urban Playboy,” his wrestling approach emphasizes power-based offense, including slams and strikes delivered from his height advantage.
+His reported signature moves include the “Hoss Cross” (a knockout punch) and “The Penthouse” (a standing blue thunder bomb).

 Filmography

 P. B. Smooth in the film Pact of Vengeance.